shaq31415926/Sep-Bootcamp/week20-airflow/README.md

   - Manual installation steps for older WSL version: [Docker WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package)

-## Instructions - if you have Docker Installed
+## Instructions

-1. Create a DockerFile which fetches a docker image to setup aiflow on your local machine.
+1. Create a DockerFile which fetches a docker image to setup airflow on your local machine:

 ```FROM puckel/docker-airflow```